AdityaHegde/yare-io-local/README.md

   // BlankRenderer that leaves all methods blank.
   // Extend Renderer and implement your own. new BlankRenderer(game),
-  {runIntervalInMs: 5},
+  // Generates the base map as of now new MapGenerator(MapData.getBasicMapData()), {runIntervalInMs: 5},
 );
 yare.init().then(() => yare.resume());